Oxford University Student Union: Rashmi Samant

 In 2021, Rashmi Samant, pursuing MSc in Energy Systems at Linacre College, became the first Indian president-elect of Oxford SU.
-Shortly, several Oxford societies condemned her social media posts for harboring racially insensitive, anti-Semitic, and transphobic sentiments and asked her to resign; Samant apologized and facing multiple successful no-confidence motions at individual colleges, obliged.
+Shortly, several Oxford societies condemned her social media posts for displaying racially insensitive, anti-Semitic, and transphobic sentiments and asked her to resign; Samant apologised, and, facing multiple successful no-confidence motions at individual colleges, did resign.

 Afterwards, Abhijit Sarkar, a postdoctoral scholar of history of S. Asia at New College, posted a photo of Samant's parents framed with the slogan of Jai Shri Ram — that has been increasingly used in India, as a nationalistic war-cry to perpetrate communal violence — and claimed them to be celebrating the destruction of a mosque in India; Sarkar also claimed Samant's alumna institution in India to be a hotbed of Islamophobic far-right forces.
 Samant has since alleged that she was "cyber-lynched" into resigning, and that her critics were motivated by racism.
 The Hindu Nationalist Bharatiya Janata Party demanded that the university probe into the anti-Hindu atmosphere; Indian Minister of External Affairs S. Jaishankar supported Samant and even promised to raise the issue with his British counterparts, if required.

 The Oxford Hindu, Indian, and South Asian societies dismissed Samant's allegations as part of a "misleading narrative", that fed into the "fundamentally exclusionary and discriminatory" nature of Hindutva.
 An Indian-origin Hindu student went on to win the by-election.

+Danial Hussain

+In 2023, the Oxford Student reported that the current president, Danial Hussain, was suspended after allegedly exposing SU staff to gay pornography via Google Drive, as well as revealing that the President had previously been suspended earlier that year over allegations of serious misconduct.
+Hussain downplayed the allegations, claiming he was a victim of a "prank" by his friends.
+This followed earlier calls for impeachment after allegations that the President 'lied' about consulting students over rule changes to the SU's Student Council.
+Hussain was later reinstated to the role after 4 months, with the SU refusing to "comment on confidential HR matters".
+In October 2024, after Hussain's term had ended, Oxford SU issued a formal public apology to him.
+The SU apologised for its handling of two separate issues during his presidency, acknowledging the negative impact the events had on him.